Punktum-dk/dsu-service-specification/README.md

 <a name="http-status-codes"></a>
 ## HTTP Status Codes

 The reply is transferred primarily as HTTP status codes (http://www.iana.org/assignments/http-status-codes).
-A text message for human interpretation is also given.
+A text message for human interpretation is also provided.
 Possible status codes are:

 | HTTP Status code | Message | Description |
 |-------------|---------|-------------|